onmyshelf/docker/README.md

 - Delete the `volumes` directory to delete all data if your want to reinstall a fresh server
 - Delete this current directory to completely uninstall OnMyShelf and remove all files

+# Behind a reverse proxy
+If you want to put OnMyShelf behind a reverse proxy, don't forget to increase the max body size.

+e.g. on nginx: `client_max_body_size 128M;`

+# Official docker images
+Official docker images are stored on Docker Hub: https://hub.docker.com/u/onmyshelf

+Put stars on them to support us!

 # License
 OnMyShelf is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for the full license text.